vinceimbat/vinceimbat/content/Love.md

 # Unprocessed notes on love

-These are from a diary entry dated [[2021-01-28]].
+These are from a diary entry dated [[01 daily notes/2021-01-28]].
 I think these were my thoughts after [[rem tanauan|Rem Tanauan]] delivered his talk about love.
 We may have had a conversation about these questions and thoughts.

 Love seems to be something attached to what we do or learn (attitude? knowledge? concentration?).